ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-03-leds/04-lesson-07-led-button.md

 The program is now complete, and button `A` should turn the LED off and button `B` will turn the LED on.

-Try switch the values so button `A` turns the LED on and button `B` turns the LED off.
+Try switching the values so button `A` turns the LED on and button `B` turns the LED off.

 A complete project can be opened below: